 Q: Where and when do I take the Technician amateur radio license exam?

 A: The Alexandria Radio Club provides license exam sessions twice a year.
 Club members serve as Volunteer Examiners (VEs) for the testing sessions with a VE testing session being held on the final night of class.
-Prior registration for the VE testing session is not required and you do not have to be a class member to come take an exam.
-The fee for walk in exams is $14.00.
+Prior registration for the VE testing session is required but you do not have to be a class member to take an exam.
+The fee for walk-in exams is $15.

 Q: What topics are covered on the Technician license exam?